 Why can’t I talk in a channel?

-The two most common causes for this are either a quiet mask – use
+The three most common causes for this are a quiet mask – use

 /mode #channel q to see the list and then check the advice above regarding